 To figure out your budget, we’re going to reverse engineer things a bit.
 We’ll start by figuring out what you can afford monthly, and then run some calculations to see what you can afford for a total mortgage.

 My number one piece of advice here is this: Don’t listen to the mortgage lender!

 Even after they got burned in the housing meltdown, most lenders will give you a bigger monthly payment than you can truly afford comfortably.

-For instance, lenders will look at your debt-to-income ratio to determine how much monthly payment you can handle.
-This is your monthly minimum debt payments compared with your monthly gross income.
+For instance, lenders will look at your debt-to-income ratio to determine how high a monthly payment you can handle.
+This is your monthly minimum debt payment compared with your monthly gross income.

-So if you pay a total of $500 towards debt each month and bring home $2,000 per month, your debt-to-income ratio is 25 percent.
-Lenders generally prefer that you keep your debt-to-income ratio, including your new mortgage payments, at or below about 36 percent of your income.
+So if you pay a total of $500 towards debt each month and bring home $2,000 per month, your debt-to-income ratio is 25%.
+Lenders generally prefer that you keep your debt-to-income ratio, including your new mortgage payment, at or below about 36% of your income.

 Even though a lender considers a 36 percent ratio to be acceptable, that can be an uncomfortable squeeze for many consumers.
 When you’re putting more than a third of your monthly income towards debt, that doesn’t leave a lot of wiggle room for emergencies.